PeopleForBikes/PeopleForBikes.github.io/content/guidelines.md

 They are respectively used for the following use cases:

-- Web projects must be written in [TypeScript]
+- Web projects must be written in [TypeScript].
 - Projects dealing with data science or GIS must be written in [Python].
 - All other projects must be written in [Rust].